 The responses by parents in the US indicate that an average of 6 toys are disposed of yearly for each kid.

 The average American parent disposes of about 6 of their kid’s toys yearly.

 The Preferred Brand When Buying Floor Puzzles

-Since we sell floor puzzles and this type of toy is quite popular, we were interested to know the favorite brand for parents.
+Since floor puzzles are quite popular among little ones, we were interested to know the favorite brand for parents.